browniebroke/browniebroke.com/src/posts/static-vs-media-in-django.md

 - `MEDIA_URL`
 - `DEFAULT_FILE_STORAGE`

-If you run your app on Heroku for instance, this default setup is not suitable, as the file system is ephemeral and is cleared each time the application is updated.
+In some production environments -if you run your app on Heroku for instance- this default setup is not suitable.
+Heroku has an ephemeral file system meaning that it's cleared each time the application is updated.
 This is where `django-storages` is still useful and needed.

-If your app is hosting a mix of public media and private one, I recommend to define separate storage classes for each, you can tell in the field instantiation which storage class to use:
+If your app is hosting a mix of public and private medias, I recommend to define separate storage classes for each, you can tell in the field instantiation which storage class to use:

 ```python
 class User: